nickfloyd/convert-to-core-kata/README.md

 4. Convert the `ConvertToCoreLib.csproj` file to the new format (see below)
 5. Convert the `ConvertToCore.csproj` file to the new format (see below)
 6. Delete `packages.config` file

+###Kata Solution

+This repo contains a [solution](https://github.com/nickfloyd/ConvertToCoreKata/commits/solution) branch of the code that will help you as you work your way through the kata.

 ### New csproj format